A braise of sausages, vegetables, lemon and bay leaves

 We followed the original recipe closely, with variations as follows:

-- In addition to the potato we added chunks of potatoes, carrots and parsnips and Brussels sprouts with a cross cut into the bottom.
+- In addition to the potato we added chunks of carrots and parsnips and Brussels sprouts with a cross cut into the bottom.

 - We used four sausages, a sliced red onion and added a small green chilli, finely chopped.